 United award availability

 Award availability (or award space) refers to the seats on each flight that you can pay for with miles instead of cash.
-In general, the flights you can book with miles will be a small subset of those you can buy.
+In general, the seats you can book with miles will be fewer than those you can buy with cash.
+However, this has changed substantially with the advent of dynamic pricing.
+Now, you can often find an award seat — it just might not be at a price you can stomach.

 Below the award price, you'll see which itineraries are labeled as “saver awards.”
-Another tell is the fare class: X is Economy Saver and I is Business Saver.
+A key tell is the fare class: X is Economy Saver and I is Business Saver.
 Saver awards are the lowest-priced option and should always be the first thing you look for when redeeming United miles.
-However, the higher-priced options may be worth the extra miles when you have limited flexibility.
 If you're searching for United award flights to book using partner miles, you must find Saver space in the majority of cases.

 For partner-operated flights, the options available with United miles are determined by the airline operating the flight.
-Some MileagePlus partners offer lots of award space to book with partner award miles; others are highly restrictive.
-But thanks to the fact that United has so many partners, you'll find that MileagePlus gives you more choices than many other frequent-flyer programs.
+Some MileagePlus partners offer lots of award space bookable with partner award miles.
+Other airlines are highly restrictive.
+But thanks to United's long list of partners, you'll find that MileagePlus gives you more choices than many other frequent-flyer programs.

 Related: What Flights Can I Book with Miles?